Is Weight Gain a Sign of Alcohol Addiction?

 If you’re worried about your drinking habits or those of friends or family members, keep reading to learn all the essential information you need to know about alcohol use and its effects on body weight.

 Worried about alcohol dependency?
-At Zinnia Healing, we specialize in treating substance abuse, and our compassionate and knowledgeable staff will provide the care you need to turn things around.
-If you or someone you love is struggling with alcohol addiction, reach out to us today by calling our 24/7 helpline at (855) 430-9439.
+At Zinnia Health, we specialize in treating substance abuse, and our compassionate and knowledgeable staff will provide the care you need to turn things around.
+If you or someone you love is struggling with alcohol addiction, reach out to us today by calling our drug abuse hotline at (855) 430-9439.

 How Does Alcohol Use Affect a Person’s Weight?